-With pieces in Virginia Quarterly Review, AGNI, Kenyon Review, LitHub, and other excellent magazines.
+With pieces in LA Times, Virginia Quarterly Review, AGNI, Kenyon Review, LitHub, and elsewhere.

-“Talking in New Orleans in the Age of Trump,” an essay predicting Trump’s America, appeared pre-election in LitHub on November 7, 2016.
+“Talking in New Orleans in the Age of Trump,” a pre-election essay predicting Trump’s America, appeared in LitHub on November 7, 2016.

 Hear performance of Trump essay commissioned by Racist Sandwich.

-“The Effects of White Supremacy are Non-Transferable” (or “Coping in New Orleans”), an essay acknowledging the experience gap between minorities and would-be allies.
+“The Effects of White Supremacy are Non-Transferable” (or “Coping in New Orleans”), an essay in Lithub acknowledging the experience gap between minorities and would-be allies.

-“Ignatius in the New New Orleans,” an essay sponsored by the Pulitzer Prize Foundation in honor of the organization’s centennial.
+“Ignatius in the New New Orleans,” an essay for Louisiana Cultural Vistas Magazine sponsored by the Pulitzer Prize Foundation in honor of the organization’s centennial.
+Commissioned by the Louisiana Endowment for the Humanities.

 “Transition in New Orleans,” an essay about the social-economic and political choices that are gentrifying the city.
 Commissioned by Antenna.